The Government and Mesothelioma Research

 The National Mesothelioma Virtual Bank, or NMVB, is another government-based organization helping to advance mesothelioma research.[4]
 The NMVB is funded through the National Institute for Occupational Health (NIOSH), which is part of the Centers for Disease Control and Prevention.

-NIOSH has a stake in mesothelioma research because it is responsible for helping to advance knowledge about workplace dangers and to recommend ways to keep workers safe.
+NIOSH is involved in mesothelioma research because it is responsible for helping to advance knowledge about workplace dangers and recommend ways to keep workers safe.

 The NMVB is a specimen registry that collects and maintains blood and tissue samples from patients with mesothelioma.
 The patients whose samples are collected and held have given consent for the registry to keep them to help advance research.

-The goal of the NMVB is to support research that advances the knowledge of how to diagnose and treat mesothelioma.
+The NMVB’s goal is to support research that advances the knowledge of how to diagnose and treat mesothelioma.
 Having blood and tissue samples is crucial for researchers, so the NMVB has a vital role to play.

 Will Researchers Find a Cure for Mesothelioma?